-A Service Animal is defined by ADA and by federal law 28 C.F.R.
+A SERVICE ANIMAL is defined by ADA and by federal law 28 C.F.R.
 35.104 as a dog (or miniature horse in some rare cases) that is individually trained to perform work or tasks for people living with disabilities.
 A service dog's work or tasks should be directed toward the person's disability.
 Examples of work performed include such things as retrieving dropped items, alerting a person to a sound, pressing an elevator button, or pulling a wheelchair.
 The crime deterrent effects of an animal's presence or the provision of emotional support, comfort, or companionship do not constitute a service dog's work or tasks.
-The most common types of service dogs include guide, hearing, medical alert, mobility, autism service, and psychiatric service dogs.
+The most common types of service dogs.
 Service dogs are not required to wear any type of identification and may accompany a person with a disability anywhere the individual is allowed to go, including work, class, eating establishments, and public transportation.
 A service animal may provide therapeutic support or may otherwise perform like an emotional support animal.
 But a service dog, unlike an emotional support animal, is individually trained to take specific action when recognizing the need to assist the individual with a disability.